What is the Weather Like in Niue in March?

 - It is true that Niue can get really hot and humid in March.
 As such, most accommodations are equipped with air conditioning systems or ceiling fans for pleasant nights

-- Mosquitos are more active during the wet season which includes March, so we advise to pack accordingly.
+- Mosquitos are more active during the wet season which includes March, so we advise you to pack accordingly.
 Check out our Tips to Avoid Mosquito Bites in Niue for more information.

 Typical Temperatures in March

 March in Niue offers some of the warmest weather the country has to offer.
-Expect hot days of up to 29°C / 84°F interrupted by short warm rainfalls and cooler nights of 23°C / 73°F. The high temperatures make it for a true tropical experience!
+Expect hot days of up to 29°C / 84°F interrupted by short warm rainfalls and cooler nights of 23°C / 73°F. The high temperatures make it for a truly tropical experience!

 Temperatures in Alofi

-- Average maximum temperature – 28°C / 82°F
+- Average maximum temperature: 28°C / 82°F

-- Average minimum temperature – 24°C / 75°F
+- Average minimum temperature: 24°C / 75°F